-Every June as the weather gets warmer and Mount Royal transforms from grey to green, Montreal adds a whole lot of color to its landscape -- literally -- as more than a dozen new murals designed by some of the world's most talented artists sprout up along the city's downtown core.
+Every June, Montreal gets a lot more colorful as more than a dozen new murals designed by some of the world's most talented artists sprout up around the city as part of MURAL Festival.

 The Canadiens are likewise no strangers to shaping Montreal's cultural fabric, so in keeping with the art-meets-sport spirit, here's a tour of some of the city's best Habs-inspired murals from over the years, going from South to North on the Island of Montreal:

 Carey Price (A'shop & K64, 2014)

 Painted during the Canadiens' run to the Eastern Conference final in 2014, this two-storey Carey Price mural produced in collaboration by the A'shop and K64 collectives can be found at the corner of Gilmore and Cabot street in Montreal's Saint-Henri neighbourhood.

 Le Montréal de Miyuki Tanobe (Annie Hamel, 2012)

 Annie Hamel's 130-square-meter mural painted in 2012 is an oversized reproduction of an original artwork by Japanese-born Montreal artist Miyuki Tanobe.
 Completed over a period of nine weeks at the corner of LaSalle boulevard and Lafleur street in Verdun, it portrays a scene of everyday life in the city -- including children clad in Habs sweaters playing hockey outdoors, of course.

 The Canadiens murals located closest to the home of the Habs are actually found adjacent to the Bell Centre, at 1909 Taverne Moderne.
 The multi-floor paintings of Canadiens legends were created by MURAL festival founders, Lndmrk, and are the only indoor artworks on this list.